DedanOpiyo/code-challenge-coffee-shop/README.md

         self._name = name
     ```

-Customer class is initialized with a name attribute.
-The @name.setter validates the name, first confirming if it is a string, then confirming if it is of the required length, and finally setting it to the name attribute.
+The Customer class is initialized with a name property.
+The @name.setter checks the name by first verifying that it is a string, then ensuring it meets the necessary length, and ultimately assigning it to the name attribute.

-Similar validation logic is applied for Coffee and Order classes. the property decorator is used to validate(@attribute.setter), and retrieve(@property) an instance attribute.
+Comparable validation logic is utilized for the Coffee and Order classes.
+The property decorator is employed to validate (@attribute.setter) and access (@property) an instance attribute.
 See below:

 ``` coffee.py